IM-THE-GRASS/Grasshopper/README.md

 The main challenge of this project was fitting a toolchanger with 3 toolheads in a $300 (ish) budget

+The toolchanger is a modified version of the https://github.com/ankurv2k6/daksh-toolchanger-v2 and they deserve all the credit.
+The project is amazing and you should go check them out 💖

 BOM can be found here: https://docs.google.com/spreadsheets/d/11WWtIpPK1oKAUAqFiGI0ntGETxiEKY7pBF-rYmQmeXQ/edit?gid=0#gid=0